JaberBabaki/AI-2048Game/README.md

    * [How to play](#How-to-play)
 <!--te-->
 # About this project

 # Some of algorithms
 # Techonology stack
 # AI starategy
 # How to play
+ Use your arrow keys or drag mouse to move the tiles.
+When two tiles with the same number touch, they merge into one!